News and Notes from the Makers of Nexus | Sonatype Blog

 Talent Shortages

-Janek references a U.S. government report on the challenges on hiring and retaining enough security specialists, noting that 74% of agencies are “At Risk” or higher, according to the report.
+Janek references a U.S. government report on the challenges of hiring and retaining enough security specialists, noting that 74% of agencies are "at risk" or higher, according to the report.
 Of course, this is true across many other industries and organizations.
-Governments also see recruiting and retention challenges because employees want to work in modern environments.
-Training employees is also difficult because - as we all know - it interrupts the work everyone wants to do.
+Governments also see recruiting and retention challenges, because employees want to work in modern environments.
+Training employees is also difficult, because - as we all know - it interrupts the work everyone wants to do.

 Some solutions Janek covers include: